Logo Voyage

 Do not travel to or in Saharan Algeria overland if you have no experience with driving in desert areas or knowledge of Algerian roads.
 The area is sparsely populated (which means help is limited), and you can get lost easily if you don't know what you're doing.
 For this reason, access the area by plane.

 Travel is heavily discouraged for Jews, as antisemitism is ubiquitous in Algeria.
-Do not speak about any aspects of Judaism or Israel, and if you do happen to be Jewish, don't reveal it.
+Do not speak about any aspects of Judaism or Israel, and if are Jewish, don't reveal it.

 Political unrest